tedneward/Workshop-VMImpl/cs/README.md

 ## Running tests
 `dotnet test` from the top-level directory will run the `vmtest` tests.
 There are no `app` tests.

+If you use `Console.WriteLine` to display output, the standard test runner will not display it; to see the generated console messages, use `dotnet test -l "console;verbosity=detailed"` instead.

 ## Running the app
 `dotnet run --project app` from the top-level directory will run the app, or drop into the `app` directory and do a `dotnet run` from there.